rappasoft/laravel-livewire-tables/README.md

     // The class set on the table's thead when using bootstrap 'bootstrap.classes.thead' => null,

+    // The class set on the table's export dropdown button 'bootstrap.classes.buttons.export' => 'btn',

     // Whether or not the table is wrapped in a `.container-fluid` or not 'bootstrap.container' => true,